-After the National Anthem, some of us singing, the color guard marches off the putting green and we golfers all go to our assigned golf carts and roll out for a shotgun start to the golf tournament.
+After the National Anthem, the color guard marches off the putting green and we golfers all find our assigned golf carts and roll out for a shotgun start to the golf tournament.

-This golf tournament is a fundraiser for Lifequest, a group that mentors juveniles locked up in jail, believing that the Bible and good role models will keep juveniles from going back to jail after they serve their time and are released, often back into the same negative situation they were before they were incarcerated.
+This golf tournament is a fundraiser for Lifequest, a group that mentors juveniles locked up in jail, believing that the Bible and good mentors will keep juveniles from going back to jail after they serve their time and are released.

-Regardless of where we are on any line, we all know mistakes are made and not every child has a home to come from, or a home to go too.
+Regardless of our place on any line, we know mistakes are made and not every child has a good home to come from, or a good home to go back too.

-Listening to the National Anthem, I know where my battle line in the sand is drawn.
+Listening to the National Anthem, I know my battle line in the sand.

 At the entry to the Fountain Hills Park are a number of statues, some seated on benches, some standing, all with commemorative plaques and praising comments at their feet.The figures cast shadows, some longer than others.
 Most of the statues are of men and most have been Presidents of the United States.